luposlip/json-schema/README.md

 ### Future

-Only a single input sample is currently used to generate the Schema.
-In a future release the generation will allow a list of sample documents, and use their potential differences to infer the value of certain Schema property attributes.
-In example automatically setting `required` to either `true` or `false`.

-Also a future release will allow for a configuration map, setting property attributes such as minimum and maximum values for numbers, length constraints for strings etc.
+A future release might allow for a configuration map, setting property attributes such as minimum and maximum values for numbers, length constraints for strings etc.

 ## deps.edn